Here’s why the best investing opportunities are not obvious 😊

 Mark Twain

-Yes, when there are bad situations, companies are affected (initially).
-However, over time, as companies announce their earnings, orders, expansion plans and acquisitions, we will always observe a distribution — many will be average, some do badly and a few are thriving.
-The latter is what we want to invest in.
+Yes, when bad situations happen, companies can be affected (initially).
+However, over time, there is a distribution — some will be okay, some do badly and a rare few are thriving.
+The latter is what we need to find and invest in — it takes time to study and discover them (but not by generalising).

 My favourite quote: